 These 90 days are crucial for you.
 They must run smoothly.

-- You need to learn as much as possible about the company and organization, its processes, the role that you have there,
+- learn as much as possible about the company and organization, its processes, the role that you have there,

-- You need to set up a strategic plan for the future of the company.
+- set up a strategic plan for the future of the company.

-- You need to discover what is expected of you: have frequent conversations with the CEO and other executives to determine what they expect of you.
+- discover what is expected of you: have frequent conversations with the CEO and other executives to determine what they expect of you.

 Your first three months are an opportunity to show what you could do in the future as an HR director.
 You must contribute to the growth and productivity of the company.